Israeli sculpture: History

 An attempt to find indigenous 19th-century Israeli sources for the development of "Israeli" sculpture is problematic from two points of view.
 First, both the artists and Jewish society in the Land of Israel were lacking the national Zionist motifs which would accompany the development of Israeli sculpture in the future.
 This applies, of course, also to non-Jewish artists of the same period.
 Second, art history research has failed to find a tradition of sculpture either among the Jewish communities of the Land of Israel or among the Arab or Christian residents of that period.
 In research conducted by Yitzhak Einhorn, Haviva Peled, and Yona Fischer, artistic traditions of this period were identified, which include ornamental art of a religious (Jewish and Christian) nature, which was created for pilgrims and, therefore, for both export and local needs.
 These objects included decorated tablets, embossed soaps, seals, etc. with motifs borrowed for the most part from the tradition of graphic art.

 In his article "Sources of Israeli Sculpture" Gideon Ofrat identified the beginning of Israeli sculpture as the founding of the Bezalel School in 1906.
 At the same time, he identified a problem in trying to present a unified picture of that sculpture.
 The reasons were the variety of European influences on Israeli sculpture, and the relatively small number of sculptors in Israel, most of whom had worked for long periods in Europe.

-At the same time, even at the Bezalel – a school of art founded by a sculptor – sculpture was considered a lesser art, and the studies there concentrated on the art of painting and the crafts of graphic and design.
+At the same time, even at the Bezalel – a school of art founded by a sculptor – sculpture was considered a lesser art, and the studies there concentrated on the art of painting and the crafts of graphics and design.
 Even in the "New Bezalel", founded in 1935, Sculpture did not occupy a significant place.
 While it is true that a department of sculpture was set up in the new school, it closed a year later, because it was viewed as a tool to help students learn three-dimensional design and not as an independent department.
 In its place a department of pottery opened and flourished.
 There were exhibitions by individual sculptors during these years both in the Bezalel Museum and in the Tel Aviv Museum, but these were exceptions and were not indicative of the general attitude toward three-dimensional art.
 An ambiguous attitude toward sculpture by the artistic establishment could be felt, in various incarnations, well into the 1960s.